 - When a case of COVID-19 is identified, the case will be contacted by the Public Health Contact Tracing team who will: - Inform the case of their diagnosis. - Identify and collect contact details of all close contacts from the case, including community contacts and workplace contacts. - Collect details of any congregate settings identified which may be contacts; this would include any building sites a construction worker may have worked on during the time period that they would be considered infectious.
-The case will be asked to provide contact details for their line manager. - ▶ The contact tracing team will then contact all close contacts and organise testing for them according to guidelines, and advise them to restrict their movements for 14 days from the date of last contact with the case.
-This will include not attending the workplace during this 14 day period, regardless of the result of their test. - In the case of a workplace, the line manager will receive a call from Public Health, who will discuss work place practices, undertake a risk assessment and provide advice.
+The case will be asked to provide contact details for their line manager. - The contact tracing team will then contact all close contacts and organise testing for them according to guidelines. - In the case of a workplace, the line manager will receive a call from Public Health, who will discuss work place practices, undertake a risk assessment and provide advice.